BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

+-Technical topics can be challenging, and using complex language and can create barriers for readers.
+- Plain language breaks down these barriers, making it easier for readers to comprehend the content.
+- It also makes content more accessible for more people

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?